roman-milk/roman-milk.github.io/teacher-teacher.md

  Sandy started to lick the floor trying not to vomit.
 As she sucked the cum off the floor more was dripping off her body.
 Sandy reached up and wiped her eyes and face with her hands and licked them off and deposited it into the glass.
 Now that she could see she realized that the entire floor was covered in cum.
 She looked up at her Mistress and Anita said, "Clean up all that cum and crawl out to me in the store.
 If the glass is filled, lick up and swallow all the rest.
 Make sure you bring the glass with you when you finish."
 Anita then turned and walked down the hall.

  Sandy broke down and started to cry.
 She was now nothing but a cum eating slut and that fact drove her to new depths and her arousal to new heights.
-Report_Story #1